 Hungry Ghost Month in Malaysia

 The Hungry Ghost Month in Malaysia takes place for an entire month in August and spills over to September, and in Chinese belief, this is the month to be extra cautious in doing many things.

-Usually, during this ghost month or Hungry Ghost Festival, there are many ‘pantang larang‘ which should be observed from the local Chinese people here.
-Well, even if you are not Chinese, you can learn a thing or two about this.
+Usually, during this ghost month or Hungry Ghost Festival, there are many ‘pantang larang‘ which should be observed by the local Chinese people here.
+Well, even if you are not Chinese, you can learn something about this.

+Hungry Ghost Month in Malaysia